elizabethhwhitford/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-For all kickstarter files
+For all potential crowdfunding activities